drSever/drSever_data_science/my_project_4/README.md

 **Notes.**
 1. Due to GitHub limitations, the data file must be downloaded separately.
 Here is the [link](https://drive.google.com/file/d/1Kb78mAWYKcYlellTGhIjPI-bCcKbGuTn/view?usp=sharing).
-2. Since GitHub does not support Plotly, the graphs will be in the ***plotly*** directory as html-files, the links to them will be in the Notebook itself.
+2. Unfortunately, GitHub does not support rendering the Plotly library.
+The original graphics are saved to the **plotly** directory, and will be referenced in the notebook itself.
+The same graphs in .svg format, which are presented in the Markdown section, are also located there.
+3. I would like to thank my mentor Maria Zharova for reviewing my project and helping me solve problems with the Plotly library.

 ## Quality metric